COVESA/iot-event-analytics/docs/topics/iotea-components.md

 The ConfigManager manages and provides the platform configuration.
 This is done statically via a configuration file (_config.json_).

 The ConfigManager provides a periodic [_Talent_](#Talent) discovery and provides platform configuration (e.g. available _Types_ and _Features_) and dynamically via a periodic _Talent_ discovery.
-It holds the [_MetadataManager_](#MetadataManager) and [TalentConfigManager](#TalentConfigManager) master instances and synchronize all other instances of them in the system.
+It holds the [_MetadataManager_](#MetadataManager) and [TalentConfigManager](#TalentConfigManager) master instances and synchronizes all other instances of them in the system.

 ## Ingestion

-This component is used to transform and validate incoming events and it's configurable as an ETL-pipeline and Multi-Channel supports an arbitrary amount of parallel ETL-pipelines and its completely configurable via configuration files (json) and scalable via multiple instances.
+This component is used to transform and validate incoming events and configurable as an ETL-pipeline and supports an arbitrary amount of parallel ETL-pipelines via multi-channel.
+It is completely configurable via configuration files (json) and scalable via multiple instances.

 It validates value types (boolean, string, number, object, any) and _Types_ against metadata (e.g. using [_MetadataManager_](#MetadataManager)).